China's Residential Property Market Analysis 2025

 Data Source: IMF.

 Against the backdrop of the general economic slowdown, China's labor market is experiencing certain constraints as well.
-While the overall urban surveyed unemployment rate published by the NBS eased modestly from a 6.1% peak in April 2022 to the most recently reported 5.3% in August 2024, the indicator remains much more elevated for the younger population groups.
-In August, urban surveyed unemployment reached 6.9% for the 25-29 age group (excluding students) and 18.8% for the 16-24 age group (excluding students).
+While the overall urban surveyed unemployment rate published by the NBS eased modestly from a 6.1% peak in April 2022 to 5.2% in March 2025, the indicator remains much more elevated for the younger population groups.
+In March, urban survey unemployment reached 7.2% for the 25-29 age group (excluding students) and 16.5% for the 16-24 age group (excluding students).
+"Some 15% of young people are unemployed, and in recent years, more than 10 million students have graduated from colleges annually," highlights the issue in a recent insights article from Goldman Sachs.

 Data Source: NBS.